Trimming changelog files

 The cart/promo_code/abandoned example shows some basic patterns you can use when modifying existing changesets.
 Similar patters can be used to optimize whatever your bottlenecks are.
 Just remember when you change one changeset, it can affect other changesets below which may need to be modified as well.
 This can easily spider out of control so be mindful of what you are doing.

-If you end up finding that it will work best to completely restart your changelog, see Adding Liquibase on an existing project which describes how to add Liquibase to an existing project (even if that project was previously managed by Liquibase).
+If you end up finding that it will work best to completely restart your changelog, see How to set up Liquibase with an Existing Project and Multiple Environments which describes how to add Liquibase to an existing project (even if that project was previously managed by Liquibase).